Breathe Freely

 Fit Testing

-Fit testing detects air leaks around the seal between the respirators facepiece and face of the worker.
-If there isn’t a good seal, contaminated air will leak into the respirator and the worker may not get the level of protection that is needed to protect their health.
+Fit testing is a test performed each year and detects air leaks around the respirator.
+If there isn’t a good seal, the worker may not get the level of protection that is needed to protect their health.

 Workers must pass a respirator fit test before they first start wearing a tight-fitting respirator.